 Any proposed use, crossing, or connection to works of the District shall not inhibit maintenance of the canal system.
 Easements may be required to facilitate uninterrupted maintenance access to the works of the District.
 Alternative arrangements for maintenance at the full expense of the project applicant may be considered at the Board’s discretion on a case-by-case basis.

 A map showing the general location of the District’s canal rights-of-way may be acquired at the District office.
+The District recommends that landowners obtain a survey of their land showing all easements and rights-of-way prior to permitting.
+The District accepts donations of right-of-way, especially along pump ditches, irrigation laterals, and in accordance with the Indian River County grid system, along section lines.

 Permit Fees

 Permit applications shall be accompanied by the required fees.
 An application will be considered or reviewed only after the application is completed and signed and the required fees are submitted.
-A separate permit application and fee are required for each individual canal affected by the proposed activity.
-The permit process and application can also be found on the District’s web site www.sjid-fl.com.
+A separate permit application and fee are required for each individual canal and/ or for each individual parcel affected by the proposed activity.
+The permit process and application can also be found on the District’s web site: www.stjid-fl.com.

 Inspection / Project Certification